brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Avoiding nested subscribes

 Nesting subscribes is something that needs to be avoided as much as possible.
 It makes the code unreadable, complex, and introduces side effects.
-It basically forces you to NOT think reactive.
-Take this angular example for instance:
+It basically forces you to **NOT** think reactively.
+Take this Angular example for instance:

 ```typescript
 class AppComponent {